The Jorum Craft Award is a materials-focused grant supported by Jorum Studio, in association with Craft Scotland.

 Since 2022, each Craft Award has centred around a theme that explores the intersection between technical skill and material innovation.

-We are delighted to announce jewellery designer/maker Isla Cruickshank has been selected as the winner of the second Jorum Craft Award.
-Learn more about her practice and 2020 recipients.
+We are delighted to announce that jeweller Iona Turner has been selected as the fifth Jorum Craft Award recipient.
+Learn more about his practice and the previous recipients.